aishwarya-sankhla/DigitalAcademy/README.md

 # DigitalAcademy
-This is the homepage for a website called DigitalLearning.
+This is the homepage for a website called Digital Academy.